-Consumer Confidence in Slovenia averaged -18.53 points from 1996 until 2020, reaching an all time high of 2 points in January of 2018 and a record low of -45 points in September of 2012.
+Consumer Confidence in Slovenia averaged -18.76 points from 1996 until 2020, reaching an all time high of 2 points in January of 2018 and a record low of -48 points in April of 2020.
 This page provides the latest reported value for - Slovenia Consumer Confidence - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Slovenia Consumer Confidence - data, historical chart, forecasts and calendar of releases - was last updated on August of 2020. source: Statistical Office of the Republic of Slovenia

-Consumer Confidence in Slovenia is expected to be -12.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Consumer Confidence in Slovenia to stand at -15.00 in 12 months time.
-In the long-term, the Slovenia Consumer Confidence is projected to trend around -15.00 points in 2021 and -19.00 points in 2022, according to our econometric models.
+Consumer Confidence in Slovenia is expected to be -32.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Consumer Confidence in Slovenia to stand at -23.00 in 12 months time.
+In the long-term, the Slovenia Consumer Confidence is projected to trend around -19.00 points in 2021 and -14.00 points in 2022, according to our econometric models.